 Bangalore, the Silicon Valley of India, has plenty of things to do and see to get you through three days.
+It’s a paradise to jet-setters, with accommodations like themed hotels and boutique hotels.
 But those who spend an extended time here soon start to crave a change of scenery.
 From coastal towns with serene lakes, abundant natural beauty and a laid-back vibe, to spiritual cities and historic villages with colonial charm, you don’t need to go far to find something different – all are just a short flight or drive away.
-To help you make the most of your break, we’ve compiled a list of the best three-day trips to undertake from Bangalore, India.
+To help you make the most of your break, we’ve compiled a list of the best 3-day trips from Bangalore, India.
 Scroll down to find out more.

 Coorg, the ‘Scotland of India’ as it is often dubbed, is a haven for nature lovers and adventurers alike.
 Nature lovers can head to the Abbey falls nestled in the midst of coffee and spice plantations, and soak in the beauty of the falls while taking a tour of the plantations.
 As for adventure enthusiasts, there are plenty of activities, such as trekking through forest trails, whitewater rafting in the Baropole River, and a boat ride along the Honnamana Kere Lake.
 If you’re an architecture enthusiast, be sure to visit the 19th century Sri Omkareshwara Temple, which is a blend of Islamic and Gothic architectural styles.
 After seeking the blessing at the religious sanctuary, take a tour of the grounds that has a water pond brimming with colourful fishes.
 Be sure to visit the Raja’s Seat in the evening; it is the best spot in the town to watch the sunset.